cacoool/CLSA-Retina/README.md

 # CLSA-Retina
-Prediction of cognitive scores in a large-scale study based on the CLSA database from retinal fundus images and metadata via deep learning
+Prediction of cognitive scores from retinal fundus images and metadata via deep learning.